jordimarimon/ts-ast-parser/README.md

 <br/>

+> This project is still in beta until we reach version 1.0.0.
+There could be breaking changes between minor versions.

 ## What it is

 Simplifies the TypeScript AST generated from the TypeScript compiler for information that may be useful.